-Joshua Sheats: I accidently cleared them all out on last Friday’s show and I forgot to tell the audience that if they had questions, they have to call them in again.
+Joshua Sheats: I accidentally cleared them all out on last Friday’s show and I forgot to tell the audience that if they had questions, they have to call them in again.
 So I’m going to remind my audience again.

-Rob: I’m going to put that back up.
+Rob: I’m going to put that backup.
 I get a ton of email which is great but I think it’d be kind of fun to hear people’s voices and play that, so I’m going to give that a try.

 Joshua Sheats: I think it adds a lot.

 Rob: Okay.
-Rapid fire questions.
+Rapid-fire questions.
 Are you ready?